UAlbertaALTLab/recording-validation-interface/README.md

 #### Errors

-speech-db will not explicitly issue errors, however application servers and proxies may drop large requests.
-If speech-db is running in front of these application servers (e.g., `uwsgi`), you may get **502 Bad Gateway** errors.
-The fix is to request fewer wordforms!
+speech-db will not explicitly issue errors, however application servers and proxies may drop or reject large requests.
+If speech-db is running in front of an application server (e.g., `uwsgi`), you may get **502 Bad Gateway** errors when too many wordforms are request.
+The fix is to request fewer wordforms (possibly by batching requests).

 #### Example